Macrometacorp/docs/docs/collections/documents/tutorials/using_rest_api.md

       const region = IS_GLOBAL ? "c8global" : "c8local";
       const streamName = `${region}s.${STREAM_NAME}`;

-      // Fetching local url incase the stream is local (which is defined in the streamapp) const localDcDetails = await connection.req(`/datacenter/local`, {
+      // Fetching local URL in case the stream is local (which is defined in the streamapp) const localDcDetails = await connection.req(`/datacenter/local`, {
         method: "GET",
       });